surniaulula/wpsso/readme.txt

 = 3.45.7-dev.5 =

-(2017/08/27) Removed target="_blank" (open in new window or tab) from all linked URLs.
+(2017/08/28) Added a new "Default Product Currency" option on the Advanced settings page (Pro version).
+Removed target="_blank" from all linked URLs.
 Added more debugging messages to the WooCommerce module (Pro version).
 Added sanity checks of the webpage HTML before checking for duplicates.

 = 3.45.6 =